jrcopeti/jrcopeti/README.md

 Frontend Developer.
 ----------------------------

-Full Stack web developer diving deep into TypeScript, React, Next.js and React Native.
+Frontend web developer diving deep into TypeScript, React, Next.js and React Native.
 While initially started my programming journey with backend development, later I switched to frontend development, where I found the right calling.

 With a diverse background - including a degree in Communcation and marketing, and the experience of owning a business in the hospitality industry - I bring a distinctive perspective to the table.
 This experience has allowed me to understand the importance of strategic design for user engagement and the impact of technology on businesses.